 MAME stands for Multiple Arcade Machine Emulation.
 Much like there are emulation programs that allow you to play old console games on modern hardware, MAME allows you to play old arcade games on modern hardware.
 MAME was originally the brain child of Nicola Salmoria and released in 1997 as a way to combat the slow disappearance of vintage arcade games.
 Salmoria passed the coding torch and a series of directors have maintained the project with the help of thousands of programmers from around the world.

 What started as a bid to preserve old hardware and games like Pac-Man and Missile Command has grown into a highly developed project with monthly releases and support for emulation of hundreds of arcade-cabinet hardware configurations and thousands of games.
 You can read more about the history and current development of MAME here.

 MAME is, by default, a command-line tool.
 While you’re free to use MAME in such a fashion to launch your games, various programmers over the years have, thankfully, whipped up a more user-friendly interface or two.
 For this tutorial, we’ll be using MAMEUI64, a Windows front end for MAME that comes prepackaged with MAME, a GUI, and a large game database that contains valuable compatibility information about the games.
 Let’s unpack and run MAMEGUI64 to get started.

 Installing MAMEGUI64 is a snap.
 The application is fully portable (although it is dependent on .NET 4.0 and, for some of the more advanced arcade games, DirectX) so you can simply extract the MAMEUI64 folder to a location of your choosing.

-Inside that folder you will find nearly two dozen folders and a handful of files but there are only two we need concern ourselves with:
+Inside that folder, you will find nearly two dozen folders and a handful of files but there are only two we need to concern ourselves with:

 When you first launch MAMEUI64, you might be shocked to see how many games it comes with: